bacnet-stack/bacnet-stack/bacnet-stack/readme.txt

 layer for communication by default, but could be compiled to use BACnet Ethernet, ARCNET, or MS/TP.

+Linux/Unix
 $ make clean all

+Windows
+c:\> build.bat

 The BACnet stack can be compiled by a variety of compilers.
 The most common free compiler is GCC (MinGW under Windows).
 The makefiles use GCC by default.
-Other makefiles are written for the Borland C++ 5.5 compiler, and projects are included for Microsoft Visual Studio and Code::Blocks.
+Makefile.b32 are written for the Borland C++ 5.5 compiler, and projects are also included for Microsoft Visual Studio and Code::Blocks.

 The demo applications are all client applications that provide one main BACnet service, except the one server application.
 Each application will accept